oschijns/serpentine/README.md

 ## Content

-The toolbox mostly contains Python scripts for converting data into formats compatible with the target system.
+The toolbox mostly contains scripts for converting data into formats compatible with the target system.
+Scripts are mostly made in Python so that they can be easily used with *Scons* build system and *Jinja2* templating.
 Here is a short overview of the tools offered:
 - `tileset_packer_spritesheet.py` Converts *Aseprite* animations into a tileset with metadata.
 - `tileset_packer_tilemap.py` Converts generic ascii art into a tileset.